 - We know that optimum learning happens in a warm, non-competitive, relaxed yet highly professional environment.
 We deeply appreciate that every one of our students has a distinct and individual learning style and offer skilled practices to accommodate a diversity of learners.

 - Our teaching methodology is grounded in a pedagogic model that was created by master teacher Donna Farhi.
-It values curiosity, enquiry, innovation, adaptability, and exploration over more authoritarian models.
+It values curiosity, inquiry, innovation, adaptability, and exploration over more authoritarian models.

-- It is our mission to develop highly skilled, intuitive, educated, professional Yoga teachers where self-enquiry, self-trust and self-care are paramount.
+- It is our mission to develop highly skilled, intuitive, educated, professional Yoga teachers where self-inquiry, self-trust and self-care are paramount.

-- It is offered in modular format with multiple tracks so you can customise the content to suit your interest, schedule and budget.
-This is a choice we make because it is important to us that all sorts of students at all life stages, have access to world-class teaching.
+- The training is offered in modular format with multiple tracks so you can customise the content to suit your interest, schedule and budget.
+This is a choice we make so that students at all stages of life have access to world-class teaching.

 - We work a six-hour teaching day to maximise retention, focus and concentration.
 Experience has shown that ‘packing in’ too many hours in one day in order to reduce the duration of the course, is counter-productive to real learning and integration.

 - We explicitly leave integration breaks over the course of the training

 - Our manuals are full colour and extremely comprehensive supports for your learning.
-Our past students say they constantly return to them often for inspiration and further integration.
+They’re essentially small books.
+Past students say they return to them often for inspiration and further integration.